The loan will help you to pay towards the cost of your learning at the college if you are studying a Level 3 or Level 4 qualification.

 The best part of it all is that you could get all of your loan paid back to you!

-*Access to Higher Education students who go on to complete a Higher Education qualification, such as a degree, will have their Advanced Learner Loan for the Access course completely written off by the Government.
+*Access to Higher Education students who go on to complete an eligible Higher Education qualification, such as a degree, will have their Advanced Learner Loan for the Access course completely written off by the Government.
 Therefore, you could effectively study an Access Diploma for free if you reach your end destination!

 How will I be paid?